 - Service and Philanthropy

 To learn when OWS programs are held, please visit the fraternity and sorority community calendar.

-Throughout the semester four workshops/ roundtables (including the kick off) are held, one in each month (September, October, and November in the fall and February, March, April in the spring).
-Additionally, more than three pathway programs may be offered in each area if there is a campus-based program offered that fulfills the needs in a certain pathway and if those programs are discovered after the initial pathway program dates are determined.
+Throughout the semester additional workshops (including the kick off) are held.
+Additionally programs may be offered in each area if there is a campus-based program offered that fulfills the needs in a certain pathway and if those programs are discovered after the initial pathway program dates are determined.

-Since the Elevation Accreditation Program requires attendance at events/ roundtables, pathway attendance is measured through this program.
+Since the Elevation Accreditation Program requires attendance at events, pathway attendance is measured through this program.
 The initial officer workshop series kickoff event is required for all relevant officers in the chapter with individualized make-up meetings offered if needed.
 Following the initial kickoff event, the relevant officer(s) in each pathway must attend at least one other program in their pathway to secure Elevation credit (for a total of two programs per semester).
-This allows officers to have some flexibility in attending programs that meet their needs and are relevant to their chapter.
-Officers are, of course, encouraged to attend as many of the pathway programs as possible and in which they have interest.
-Topics are far ranging and designed to meet the needs of the community.
+Topics are designed to meet the needs of the community.
 Staff and council officers plan to have all pathway program opportunities identified and on the calendar before the semester begins so that officers can plan accordingly.